uk-gov-mirror/defra.water-abstraction-acceptance-tests/README.md

 A tool we have found useful is a Chrome addin called [SelectorGadget](http://selectorgadget.com/).

 You can also test them using the Chrome developer tools.
 Open them up, select the elements tab and then `ctrl/cmd+f`.
-You should get an input field into which you can enter your selector and confirm/test its working.
+You should get an input field into which you can enter your selector and confirm/test it's working.
 See <https://developers.google.com/web/updates/2015/05/search-dom-tree-by-css-selector>

 Capybara has a known issue with links that don't have a valid href, as seen in MS dynamics.
 Work around is to find the element by ID and then call `click()` on it e.g. `page.find("#example-thing-id").click`.
 Issue details can be found here: https://github.com/teamcapybara/capybara/issues/379